An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Abstract

 \section{Abstract}

-Utility and topical relevance are critical measures in information retrieval (IR), reflecting system and user perspectives, respectively.
-While topical relevance has long been emphasized, utility is a higher standard of relevance and is more useful for facilitating downstream tasks, e.g., in Retrieval-Augmented Generation (RAG).
-When we incorporate utility judgments into RAG, we realize that the topical relevance, utility, and answering in RAG are closely related to the three types of relevance that Schutz discussed from a philosophical perspective.
-They are topical relevance, interpretational relevance, and motivational relevance, respectively.
-Inspired by the dynamic iterations of the three types of relevance, we propose an Iterative utiliTy judgmEnt fraMework (\modelname) to promote each step of the cycle of RAG.
-We conducted extensive experiments on multi-grade passage retrieval and factoid question-answering datasets (i.e., TREC DL, WebAP, and NQ).
-Experimental results demonstrate significant improvements in utility judgments, ranking of topical relevance, and answer generation upon representative baselines, including multiple single-shot utility judging approaches.
-Our code and benchmark can be found at \url{https://anonymous.4open.science/r/ITEM-B486/}.
+Relevance and utility are two frequently used measures to evaluate the effectiveness of an information retrieval (IR) system.
+Relevance emphasizes the aboutness of a result to a query, while utility refers to the result's usefulness or value to an information seeker.
+In retrieval-augmented generation (RAG), high-utility results should be prioritized to feed to LLMs due to their limited input bandwidth.
+Re-examining RAG's three core components—relevance ranking derived from retrieval models, utility judgments, and answer generation—aligns with Schutz’s philosophical system of relevances, which encompasses three types of relevance representing different levels of human cognition that enhance each other.
+These three RAG components also reflect three cognitive levels for LLMs in question-answering.
+Therefore, we propose an Iterative utiliTy judgmEnt fraMework (\modelname) to promote each step in RAG.
+We conducted extensive experiments on retrieval (\trec, \webap), utility judgment task (\gti), and factoid question-answering (\nq) datasets.
+Experimental results demonstrate improvements of \modelname in utility judgments, ranking, and answer generation upon representative baselines.
+Our code and benchmark can be found at \url{https://github.com/Trustworthy-Information-Access/ITEM}.